Syria violence kills 37, most in Homs

 His peace plan calls for rebel forces to stop shooting as the army withdraws so that all forms of violence cease at dawn on Thursday.

-The Observatory, a British-based information clearing house that has collated reports on the violence in Syria for the past year, said there was no firm indication on Tuesday of the troop withdrawals that Annan's plan calls for.
+The Observatory, a British-based information clearing house that has collated reports on the violence in Syria for the past year, said there was no clear sign on Tuesday of the troop withdrawals that Annan's plan calls for.

 Activists said the Homs bombardment began at breakfast time.

+"Shelling woke me this morning at 8.30 and I can now hear one shell every 10 minutes or so," said Waleed Fares, describing what he said was mortar rounds striking neighbourhoods in the centre and east of Homs, hub of the 13-month-old uprising.

-One 90-second video recorded surreptitiously showed a group of soldiers in combat gear clustered on a corner at a normally busy intersection in Homs.
+One 90-second video recorded surreptitiously by an activist showed a large group of soldiers in combat gear at a normally busy intersection in Homs.
 There was no one else on the streets.

+In the city of Hama, Manhal Abu Bakr heard shelling start up overnight and said tanks were still patrolling the city.

+"At 2 a.m. we heard two shells fall and the sound of tanks moving around the streets," he said.

 There were no immediate reports of guerrilla actions from the rebel Free Syrian Army, whose commanders have said they will order a ceasefire only if they are satisfied that Assad's forces have indeed pulled back and stopped offensives.

-The Observatory said there was an overnight bombardment in Hama and the town of Mara in the northern province of Aleppo.
+The Observatory said there was an overnight bombardment in the town of Mara in Syria's northern province of Aleppo.

-In Douma, a suburb of the capital Damascus, an activist said tanks were still on the fringes of town on Tuesday morning.
-A clash between rebels and the army was reported in southern Deraa, where the uprising began 13 months ago.
+In Douma, a suburb of the capital Damascus, an activist said tanks were still on the fringes of town on Tuesday morning, and a clash between rebels and the army was reported in southern Deraa, where the uprising began 13 months ago.

+"The troops at checkpoints are appearing in strength to say 'we are present'," he said.

-(Additional reporting by Oliver Holmes and Dominic Evans in Beirut and Suleiman al-Khalidi in Amman; Writing by Douglas Hamilton; Editing by Alastair Macdonald)
+(Additional reporting by Oliver Holmes and Dominic Evans in Beirut and Suleiman al-Khalidi in Amman; Writing by Douglas Hamilton; Editing by Mark Heinrich)